What Is Credit?

 Your credit report is the master document behind your credit, and each credit bureau issues one.
 Credit reports summarize various aspects of your credit history for up to seven years, including:

 - Loans you took out in the past

 - Loans you’re currently using (including any unused lines of credit)

 - Your required minimum monthly payments

-- Your payment history—have you made late payments, or are you always on time?
+- Your payment history (for example, have you made late payments, or are you always on time?)

-- Public records such as bankruptcy or foreclosure
+- Public records, such as bankruptcies or property foreclosures

 While federal law gives you free credit reports, it does not guarantee free credit scores.
-However, you can buy credit scores from credit bureaus, and there are several ways to see your score for free.
-Note that there is more than one credit score available, such as FICO or Vantage.
+However, you can buy credit scores from credit bureaus, and some card issuers provide access to credit-scoring services that allow you to see your credit score for free.

 What Is Credit Used For?